Plume-org/docs/source/guide/distant-interactions.html.md

 ## Start to federate

-As soon as you will have interacted with someone on another instance, this instance will be aware you exist, and thus will broadcast you the new activities: you will for instance see the new articles from this instance in your federated feed.
+As soon as you will have interacted with someone on another instance (e.g. by subscribing), this remote instance will discover that you exist, and thus will broadcast you the new activities: you will for instance see the new articles from this instance in your federated feed.

+## Other platforms that Plume federates with

+Apart from Plume-to-Plume interactions, Plume federates with other ActivityPub software.
+As of version 0.3.0, federation is working reliably with Mastodon, Peertube, Pixelfed, Pleroma, Friendica and WriteFreely.